A Professional Community

 Melbourne Convention Centre

-Trauma Responsive Practice in Education brings together our experience over the past 20 years in training and supporting teachers, other school personnel and early years professionals to engage in trauma responsive practice with children and young people in a range of learning settings.
-More than 40 000 educational professionals have taken part in these programs.
+Trauma Responsive Practice in Education is a self-paced online course, bringing together our experience over the past 20 years in training and supporting teachers, other school personnel and early years professionals to engage in trauma responsive practice with vulnerable children and young people in a range of settings.

 Centre for Excellence in Therapeutic Care